 Article 1, section 1 of the U.S. Constitution provides that all legislative powers of the federal government shall be vested in a Congress, which shall be composed of a Senate and a House of Representatives.
 In addition to several specifically enumerated powers entrusted to Congress, article 1, section 8 provides that Congress shall have the power to make all laws "necessary and proper" for carrying out its responsibilities.
-Thus, Congress enacts laws that apply nationwide.
+The laws enacted by Congress apply nationwide.